-While there is a ready-made vocabulary course on Memrise for all the texts of this course, you can start reading in German right away due to this course's smart design.
+While my vocabulary course on Memrise provides you with words for all the texts of this course, you can start reading those texts in German right away due to this course's smart design.

 The video above will give you a general (!) introduction on how to read any text efficiently.
 Not all advice in there is applicable to this course.
 E.g. highlighting unknown words digitally is rather painful so you can skip that step.